thisispurefm/tech-docs/docs/tech-team/icecast/icecast.md

 # Icecast2

-We use Icecast both for streaming from OBs into the studio, as well as from the studio to the wider Internet.
+We intend to use Icecast both for streaming from OBs into the studio, as well as from the studio to the wider Internet.
 (It's quite important)